prashantdds/test-contracts/README.md

 6. `totalXCTMintedByContract()` view function gives total XCT minted by this smart contract.

 7. Refer script `deployXCT.js` for deploying this smart contract.
+8. Admin can change StackToken address by calling `changeStackTokenAddress()` with new address.

 ### LinkNFTs